 These ancestral traumas can be experienced concurrently with personal issues rising to the surface for healing, or independently of them.
 They have a curious quality of relating to our own lives while simultaneously being unmistakably ancient in origin.

 How far back do they go?
 As far as I can tell, to the Biblical Fall: the expulsion from the Garden of Eden into the desert.

 The story in Genesis with the ultimate all-star cast—Adam, Eve, a snake, an apple and an irate god—appears to be a folk memory of a psychological trauma affecting humanity whose occurrence is supported by anthropological evidence.

-In Saharasia, geographer James DeMeo documents how desertification in the Sahara, Arabia and Central Asia around 6000-4000 BCE transformed peaceful hunter-gatherer and early agricultural societies into warring dynasties bent on conquest in the competition for increasingly scarce food sources.
+In Saharasia, geographer James DeMeo documents how desertification in the Sahara, Arabia and Central Asia from around 4000 BCE transformed peaceful hunter-gatherer and early agricultural societies into warring dynasties bent on conquest in the competition for increasingly scarce food sources.

 In The Fall, university lecturer Steve Taylor documents the accompanying “ego explosion.”
 This profound psychological shift paved the way for modern, individuated humanity—yet it came at significant cost.

 The Fall seems to have inflicted three key psychological traumas: